SiposBogdan/ZOO-Microservices/README.md

 ## 🧰 Development Steps

-1. Initialize Spring Boot projects for each service via [Spring Initializr](https://start.spring.io/).
+1. Initialize Spring Boot projects for each service.
 2. Define entities and JPA mappings (`User`, `Animal`, `Exemplar`).
 3. Configure JWT security and CORS policies.
 4. Implement Controllers for CRUD and Auth endpoints.